aktnk/onvif-web-viewer/README.md

 # ONVIF and UVC Camera Web Viewer

 This is a full-stack web application designed to manage and view both ONVIF-compliant network cameras and USB UVC (USB Video Class) cameras.
+The application supports three camera connection modes: direct ONVIF network access, direct UVC V4L2 device access, and UVC cameras via RTSP server.
 It consists of a Node.js backend and a React frontend.

 ![Main Interface](docs/images/main.png)

 ## Features

+*   **Three Camera Connection Modes**:
+    *   **ONVIF Network Cameras**: Direct connection to ONVIF-compliant IP cameras via RTSP
-*   **Dual Camera Type Support**: Supports both ONVIF network cameras and USB UVC cameras on Linux systems.
+    *   **UVC Direct (V4L2)**: Direct access to USB UVC cameras on Linux systems (exclusive device access)
+    *   **UVC via RTSP Server**: USB UVC cameras streamed through MediaMTX RTSP server, enabling simultaneous streaming and recording
 *   **ONVIF Camera Discovery**: Automatically discover ONVIF cameras on your local network using subnet scanning with unicast WS-Discovery probes.
 *   **UVC Camera Discovery**: Automatically detect USB UVC cameras connected to the host system (Linux only, requires V4L2).
-*   **Camera Management**: Register, update, delete, and list cameras of both types with visual type indicators.
+*   **Camera Management**: Register, update, delete, and list cameras of all types with visual type indicators (ONVIF, UVC, UVC-RTSP).
 *   **Time Synchronization**: Synchronize ONVIF camera time with the server's system time via ONVIF protocol.
 Cameras are automatically synced when registered, and can be manually synced anytime.
 *   **Multi-Camera Live Streaming**: View up to 4 live HLS streams simultaneously in a 2×2 grid layout.
 Each camera stream operates independently with its own controls.
 Mix ONVIF and UVC cameras in the same grid.
 *   **PTZ Control**: Control Pan-Tilt-Zoom (PTZ) cameras directly from the web interface with intuitive directional controls and zoom slider.
 PTZ controls are automatically displayed for ONVIF cameras that support the feature.